clessn/article_riding-volatility/mrp/README.md

 This file contains the code to test different models.
 It takes data from the `mrp/data/simulated_survey_data_with_projections.rds` file.
 Since no model was performant enough, a pretty simple linear regression will be used in the next file, `6_predicting.R`.

 ## 6_predicting.R
 This file contains the code to predict the model on the newdata from the synthetic post-stratification table.
 It imports the `mrp/data/post_strat_table.rds` dataset and the `mrp/data/simulated_survey_with_riding_projections.rds` to create the model.
+Since no model was performant enough, the model is a pretty simple linear regression.

+## 7_comparing.R

+Comparer figure 4 avec et sans MRP et juste le graphique de points des deux indices

+##